 This tool gives you an edge that’ll help you make swift and informed decisions.
 However, experienced traders will find the platform very basic, offering very little in the way of information that can be used to identify market trends.
 Cryptocurrency exchange platforms have become increasingly sophisticated over time, and it feels like Coinbase has not kept up with what modern traders expect.

-Coinfloor was initially designed only to support the buying and selling of Bitcoin.
+Coinfloor was initially designed only for users who wanted to buy Bitcoin or sell Bitcoin.
 However, they have adapted their design to accommodate a bigger slice of the ever-growing cryptocurrency market.
-Today, the platform supports six of the most popular cryptocurrencies in the world:
+Today, the platform only supports Bitcoin.

 Coinfloor also charges a flat deposit and withdrawal fee.
 The fees are dependent on the currency used and can also vary between withdrawals and deposits.
-For instance, a withdrawal or deposit in Euros will cost 1.5 EUR, but the same transaction will cost $10 for a deposit and $15 for a withdrawal.
+For instance, withdrawing or depositing in Euros will cost 1.5 EUR, but the same transaction will cost $10 for a deposit and $15 for withdrawal.